-My friend V, who isn’t going with us, was more excited than we were when he heard that we’re going to Taipei, taking advantage of the new Taiwan visa exemptions for the Philippines.
+My friend V, who isn’t going with us, was more excited than we were when he heard that we’re visiting Taipei.
 We rode on his enthusiasm, asking him what we could do there.
 “A whole lot!”
 He exclaimed, stamping both his hands down the table.
-He told us of hiking a mountain within Taipei for a panoramic evening view of the city, about night markets where the best street food can be found, and a lot of things we could hardly remember.
-His passion and liking for Taiwan seems to have no bounds.
-And by the end of our trip, ours too.
-We became instant converts.
+He told us of hiking a mountain within the city for a panoramic evening view of Taipei, about night markets where the best street food can be found, and a whole lot of things we could hardly remember by the time our conversation ended.
+His passion and love for Taiwan seems to have no bounds.
+And by the end of our trip, ours became too.
+We were instant converts.

 |TAIPEI’S CHIANG KAI-SHEK MEMORIAL HALL|

-And so it was that a few days before our flight, I listed down a rough list of places we would visit in Taipei, knowing full well that the itinerary wouldn’t really be followed; knowing my friends’ waking habits and our very own haphazard way of traveling.
+Going to Taiwan is now very easy for Filipino tourists with the new Taiwan visa exemptions for the Philippines.
+And so it was that a few days before our flight, I jotted down a rough list of places we would visit for our three-day Taipei itinerary.
+I realized then that it really wouldn’t really be followed, knowing my friends’ waking habits and our very own haphazard way of traveling.
 It was quite a surprise then that we almost ticked off all the tourist spots I listed down.
-A miracle!

 GETTING AROUND TAIPEI VIA MRT